webiny/docs.webiny.com/docs/guides/get-started/mongodb-atlas.md

 <iframe width="805" height="390" src="https://www.youtube.com/embed/GOMvnI-r2qs" frameborder="0" allowfullscreen></iframe>

-> This guide might look long, but it's gonna take you less than 5 minutes to go through it.
+> This guide might look long, but it's going to take you less than 5 minutes to go through it.

 To create a free MongoDB cluster head over to MongoDB Atlas and create an account (no credit card is required). https://www.mongodb.com/cloud/atlas/register